MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-front-end.md

    :::image type="content" source="./media/extensibility-front-end/product-switcher.png" alt-text="Screenshot of the Product Switcher Example Image.":::

-1. Select the **Sample Workload** and navigate the user to the Sample workload Home page.
+1. Select the **Sample Workload** and go the user to the Sample workload Home page.
 The upper section presents the *Create* Experience:

    :::image type="content" source="./media/extensibility-front-end/create-card.png" alt-text="Screenshot of the Create Card image on the sample extension home page.":::